 Another alternative to airport taxis

 Landing in an airport in an unfamiliar city can be an unsettling experience if ridesharing is banned and you have no idea how reliable or reputable the taxis are.
-Welcome Pickups contracts with drivers and limo companies in 99 cities worldwide, and you can schedule a transfer from their app or site in seconds.
+Welcome Pickups contracts with drivers and limo companies in 160 cities worldwide, and you can schedule a transfer from their app or site in seconds.
 For roughly the price of a local taxi, your driver will meet you at baggage claim or in a specified area and deliver you to your destination.
 Communication is done within the app, and you can pay by credit card.

 Restaurant reservations

 The last thing a weary traveler wants after a long flight is to have to wander the streets looking for a meal.
-Google and Apple Maps will show you highly rated restaurants in your area, but we love the ease of the reservation app OpenTable to book a table.
+Google and Apple Maps will show you highly rated restaurants in your area, but I love the ease of the reservation app OpenTable to book a table.
 Particularly helpful, especially when visiting a new city, is the “near me” function.
-OpenTable, already well entrenched in the U.S., is expanding its international footprint and now serving countries such as the U.K., India, Singapore, Mexico, Australia, and beyond.
+OpenTable, already well entrenched in the U.S., is expanding its international footprint and now serving countries such as the U.K., India, Singapore, Mexico, Australia, Italy, and beyond.
 One tip: You will want to establish your free account before you leave home.

 Maps and navigation

-What makes Maps.Me so useful is that it offers complete city and country downloads, perfect for touching down in a foreign country where you don’t want to incur roaming data fees.
+What makes Maps.me so useful is that it offers complete city and country downloads, perfect for touching down in a foreign country where you don’t want to incur roaming data fees.

 Getting around town and beyond